rithvika1818/SmartCodeAI/README.md

 - **requirements.txt**: List of dependencies and libraries required to run the project.
 - **demo.mp4**: Recorded demonstration of the project's features.

+## Contributing
+Feel free to submit issues and pull requests for improvements.

+This project is being done as a part of the second stage of Girl Hackathon 2025: Ideathon Round.